harmonydata/harmonydata.github.io/content/en/compare-harmonise-instruments/sdq-vs-beck-anxiety-inventory.md

 {{< image src="/images/GAD-7-vs-Becks.drawio-min.png" alt="dog" title="dog" >}}

-**Harmony** is a free tool that streamlines not just this SDQ vs Beck Anxiety Inventory challenge but all harmonisation processes in psychological research.
+**Harmony** is a free tool that streamlines not just this SDQ vs Beck Anxiety Inventory challenge but all harmonisation processes in psychology research.
 Harmony is a software tool that leverages natural language processing and advanced AI models to help psychologists and social scientists harmonise different questionnaire items.